RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

 ---
 ### Asymptotic Notation Refresher

+Suppose we double the number of intersections in a city map.
+Will our shortest-path algorithm become twice as slow?
+Four times?
+Or barely slower at all?
+Questions like these arise constantly in graph-based planning, and answering them requires a scale-independent way of describing algorithmic growth.

+Asymptotic notation provides this perspective.
+By focusing on how running time behaves as the graph size grows, rather than on machine-specific measurements, we obtain a clear and comparable description of algorithmic efficiency.

+---

 When we analyze graph algorithms, we usually care about how the running time grows with the input size $n$ as $n \to \infty$.
 We compare functions like $f(n)$ and $g(n)$ using the following notations:

 #### Big-O, Big-Omega, Big-Theta